Sample of PEG Projects

 Dr. Dana Wilson-Kovacs, along with Professor Sabina Leonelli, Professor Brian Rappert and Research Fellow Hannah Wheat are working on an ESRC-funded grant (2018-2021) on digital forensics.
 This project will provide a theoretically grounded and empirically based ethnographic analysis of the digital forensic resources, practices and expertise mobilised to provide intelligence for on-going investigations and aid the prosecution of suspects.
 It aims to illuminate how the usefulness of digital evidence in crime detection can be maximized, while preserving ethical acceptability, civil liberties and protecting both the victims and the wrongly accused.
 Click here for the external project website.

-Less-Lethal Weapons in Law Enforcement
+Use of Force in Law Enforcement

 Dr. Abi Dymond received an ESRC Future Research Leader's Award (2017-2020) to develop her inter-connected research programmes related to police use of force.
 Based on her PhD research into Taser use in England and Wales, Dr. Dymond was invited to join a police-led strategic review into the reporting of all types of force used in policing.
 Her survey results and recommendations for police reporting of use of force contributed directly to the new national use of force reporting system introduced in April 2017.
 Click here for more information.